 Add ingredients to a mixing glass with ice and stir to chill.
 Allow plenty of stir time to adequately cool and dilute the ingredients, then strain into a chilled cocktail glass and garnish with a cherry.

-I used Maker's 46 to make mine, but any flavorful bourbon will work.
-I have even heard of people using rye with success.
-But to me, the choice that matters is the vermouth.
-I used Carpano Antica Formula and I gotta say, it makes this cocktail a winner.
-Instead of fighting for balance in competition with a full ounce of Campari's bitterness, the vermouth's strong, sweet character actually tames and enhances the Campari without overpowering it.
+We used Maker’s 46 to make ours, but any flavorful bourbon will work.
+We have even heard of people using rye with success.
+But for us, the choice that matters is the vermouth.
+We tried Carpano Antica Formula and we gotta say, it makes this cocktail a winner.
+Instead of fighting for balance in competition with a full ounce of Campari’s bitterness, the vermouth’s strong, sweet character actually tames and enhances the Campari without overpowering it.
 About the moment you notice you are enjoying this marriage of flavors, your whiskey pokes through.
-It's a precious combination that looks as good as it tastes, shining like a deep, red, liquid ruby.
+It’s a precious combination that looks as good as it tastes, shining like a deep, red, liquid ruby.

-In all fairness to the Negroni, I use Carpano Antica when I make those too.
-Yet, at this moment, despite the equal opportunity, I think I prefer whiskey's richness and depth in this combination to gin's uplifting botanicals and citrus.
-Or maybe this is how I feel about it today, and tomorrow will have me in a different mood.
+In all fairness to the Negroni, we use Carpano Antica when we make those too.
+Yet, at this moment, despite the equal opportunity, we prefer whiskey’s richness and depth in this combination over gin’s uplifting botanicals and citrus.
+Or maybe this is just how we feel about it today, and tomorrow will have us in a different mood.

-I suppose another way to look at it is to think of this as just a Manhattan with Campari, but I'd like to see the Boulevardier get a little of its own recognition from now on.
-Give it a try and let me know what you think.
+Another way to look at it is to think of this as just a Manhattan with Campari, but we’d like to see the Boulevardier get a little of its own recognition from now on.
+Give it a try and let us know what you think.